miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 Phase 2 is successful if:

-1. **Functional Completeness:** All three recording modes work reliably
+1. **Functional Completeness:** All three recording modes work reliably through unified modal
 2. **Demo Quality:** Recordings are high enough quality for impressive demo
-3. **User Experience:** Recording flow is intuitive, no confusing errors
+3. **User Experience:** Single "Record" button with clear step-based flow is intuitive
 4. **Performance:** Recordings complete in reasonable time, no crashes
 5. **MVP Readiness:** Feature is polished enough for Tuesday 10:59 PM checkpoint

 **Demo Script Validation:**
-- "Watch me record my screen..." → works smoothly
+- "Watch me click Record and choose what to record..." → unified modal impresses
-- "Now let me add webcam..." → transitions seamlessly
+- "I'll record my screen with webcam in the corner..." → PiP config is smooth
-- "And export with picture-in-picture..." → output looks professional
+- "And export with the webcam overlay..." → output looks professional
 - Total demo time for recording feature: < 3 minutes

-**Key Metric:** Can a new user record screen + webcam and export a video in under 5 minutes without any documentation?
+**Key Metric:** Can a new user record screen + webcam with PiP and export a video in under 5 minutes without any documentation?